We know more than we can tell.

 This fact seems obvious enough; but it is not easy to say exactly what it means.
 Take an example.
 We know a person’s face, and can recognize it among a thousand others, indeed among a million.
 Yet we usually cannot tell how we recognize a face we know.
 So most of this knowledge cannot be put into words.

 Polanyi calls that kind of knowledge tacit.
-The words we put knowledge into he calls explicit.
+The kind we can put into words he calls explicit.

 For an example of both at work, consider how, generally, we don’t know how we will end the sentences we begin, or how we began the sentences we are ending—and how the same is true of what we hear or read from other people whose sentences we find meaningful.
 The explicit survives only as fragments, but the meaning of what was said persists in tacit form.

 Likewise, if we are asked to recall and repeat, verbatim, a paragraph of words we have just said or heard, we will find it difficult or impossible to do so, even if we have no trouble saying exactly what was meant.
 This is because tacit knowing, whether kept to one’s self or told to others, survives the natural human tendency to forget particulars after a few seconds, even when we very clearly understand what we have just said or heard.

 Tacit knowledge and short term memory are both features of human knowing and communication, not bugs.
 Even for people with extreme gifts of memorization (e.g. actors who can learn a whole script in one pass, or mathematicians who can learn pi to 4000 decimals), what matters more than the words or the numbers are their meaning.
 And that meaning is both more and other than what can be said.
 It is deeply tacit.